+9. Existing wells that are limited production wells are not subject to the spacing requirements.
 [Added October 14, 2008] [Amended June 12, 2012]

 RULE 4.3.
-MONITORING REQUIREMENTS.
+MONITORING REQUIREMENTS .
+[Added May 12, 2020]

 - 1. Each well having a production capacity of 1000 gpm, or more, shall have monitoring equipment reasonably required by the District and be capable for use as a monitoring well.
 [Amended July 12.
-2005,(former Rule 5.1.1)] - 2 Each well that is part of an operating permit with an aggregate withdrawal of 10,000 AFY or more, shall have monitoring equipment reasonably required by the District and be capable for use as a monitoring well.
-If a well from that aggregate has a production capacity of less than 500 gpm, then the District may consider removing the requirement of monitoring equipment for that well. - 3.
-The monitoring equipment reasonably required by the District shall include the capability to automatically measure water levels in the well and to automatically measure cumulative discharge rates. - a.
+2005,(former Rule 5.1.1)] - 2.
+Each well that is part of an operating permit with an aggregate withdrawal of 5,000 AFY or more, shall have monitoring equipment reasonably required by the District and be capable for use as a monitoring well.
+If a well from that aggregate withdrawal of 5,000 AFY or more has a production capacity of less than 500 gpm, then the District may consider removing the requirement of monitoring equipment for that well.
+For operating permits with an aggregate withdrawal greater than 3,000 AFY but less than 5,000 AFY, the District will consider which wells shall have monitoring equipment reasonably required by the District and be capable for use as a monitoring well. - a If a well becomes a part of an operational permit for which monitoring equipment will be required for the well, the well will have the appropriate monitoring equipment installed and functional within sixty (60) days of the permit issuance. - b.
+A new well that is required to have monitoring equipment will have the appropriate monitoring equipment installed and functional when the new well becomes operational. - c.
+A permit applicant may apply for an extension of sixty (60) days or less for having monitoring equipment installed and functioning in one or more wells by a written request to the District general manager provides rationale justifying an extension.
+POSGCD will response to the request within 10 working days after POSGCD has receive the request.
+[Amended February 15, 2022] - 3.
+The monitoring equipment reasonably required by the District shall include the capability to automatically measure water level, pumping rates, and cumulative production.
+[Amended July 13, 2021] - a.
 The equipment for measuring water levels will consist of a transducer, a sonic water level, or equivalent technology capable of measuring within an accuracy of 0.1 ft.
 The water level measuring equipment shall interface with software capable of recording measurements at hourly intervals. - b.
 The equipment for measuring discharge will consist of an inline totalizing water meter that satisfies Rules 11.2.2, 11.2.3, 11.2.4.
 The discharge measuring equipment will interface with software capable of recording measurements of cumulative flow at hourly intervals. - c.
 The District will have access to the monitoring equipment for the purpose of inspection.

-The District will give the permittee a notice for inspection not less than seven calendar, days prior to the date of the inspection.
+The District will give the permittee a notice for inspection not less than seven calendar days prior to the date of the inspection.